 The itinerary for the popular talks in the CC4 Museum of Welsh Cricket at The SSE SWALEC has been finalised for the period through to April 2017.

-Tuesday, April 4th (tbc) – “An Evening with Aneurin Donald”
+Tuesday, April 4th – “An Evening with Mark Wallace”

 Each of the talks will be £3 in advance for current Glamorgan members or £4 on the door on the night.
 For non-members, it’s £4 in advance or £5 on the door (Price includes complimentary tea and coffee).
 Tickets can be purchased from Reception in the Discover Leeks Pavilion during normal office hours.
 Please enquire about parking when purchasing your ticket.